DeloitteAU/webpack-config/README.md

 Builds the app for production to the dist folder.
 It correctly bundles in production mode and optimizes the build for the best performance.
 You may wish to create a variation of this script with `--mode development` to include source maps in the bundle.
+You can view a visualisation of the size of the Webpack output files in an interactive treemap at `dist/reports/webpack-report.html`.

 ### `npm run watch`